vorg/pragmatic-pbr/200-setup-and-gamma.md

 - [ ] it doesn't work in Plask v3 (due to images being uploaded to the GPU always as RGB)
 - [x] EXT_sRGB will be in core WebGL 2.0

-If you don't have EXT_sRGB enabled or supported you will get brighter image than expected due to
+If you don't have EXT_sRGB enabled or supported you will get brighter image than expected due to applying gamma to non-linear data (still in gamma space).

 [![](img/206_incorrect.jpg)](http://marcinignac.com/blog/pragmatic-pbr-setup-and-gamma/206-gamma-ext-srgb/)